dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 Let's recap what we've learned through this article:

-* The core purpose of hashing is to create a fingerprint of data which can be used to easily assess its integrity.
+* The core purpose of hashing is to create a fingerprint of data to assess data integrity, not confidentiality.
+Confidentiality is gained through encryption.
 * A hashing function takes arbitrary inputs and transforms them into outputs of a fixed length.
 * To qualify as a cryptographic hash function, a hash function must be pre-image resistant and collision resistant.
 * Due to rainbow tables, hashing alone is not sufficient to protect passwords for mass exploitation.
 To mitigate this attack vector, hashing must integrate the use of cryptographic salts.